blaenk/wp-recaptcha/readme.txt

 1. Activate the plugin through the `Plugins` menu in WordPress
 1. Get the reCAPTCHA keys [here](http://recaptcha.net/api/getkey?domain=www.blaenkdenum.com&app=wordpress "reCAPTCHA API keys") and/or the MailHide keys [here](http://mailhide.recaptcha.net/apikey "MailHide keys")

-To install in WordPress MU (Optional Activation by Users):

-1. Follow the instructions for regular WordPress above

 To install in WordPress MU (Forced Activation/Site-Wide):

 1. Upload the `wp-recaptcha` folder to the `/wp-content/mu-plugins` directory